infsys-lab/policy-classifier/README.md

 $ python3 src/train.py
 ```

-This workflow will create a run directory in `./runs` and will dump all necessary logs, metrics and the final model checkpoint as a `dill.gz` compressed pickle.
-The dumped model checkpoint is a pipeline containing the `TfidfVectorizer` and `RandomForestClassifier` classes.
+This workflow will create a run directory in `./runs` and will dump all necessary logs, metrics and the final model checkpoint as a `dill` pickle.
+The dumped model checkpoint is a `sklearn` pipeline containing the `TfidfVectorizer` and `RandomForestClassifier` classes.

-**Note:** This repository comes shipped with a ready-to-use model run in `./runs/run_1634294167`.
-Below we provide instructions on how to import and utilize the best model for downstream predictions.

 ### Import